The Test manager

-- This page lists all the baselines of a branch that you choose.
-It allows you to search for a particular test or step, organize the test and step information in various ways and to see the test meta-data and step images.
-You can delete baselines or copy them to other branches.
-You can see the history of any baseline, compare revisions, and open the test results viewer to a particular run of the baseline.
+- This page lists all the baselines of your chosen branch.
+It allows you to search for a particular test or step, organize the test and step information in various ways, and to see the test metadata and step images.
+On this page, you can delete baselines or copy them to other branches.
+You can also see the history of any baseline, compare revisions, and open the test results viewer to a particular run of the baseline.

 - This page allows you to see all the different execution environments under which visual UI tests were run by your team.
 This page also provides a way to assign a name to a specific environment and to rename or delete existing names.

 - This page supports a "branch and then merge" workflow of your baseline.
-You create a branch by using SDK commands; then, when you are ready to merge the source branch back into the target branch, this page allows you to compare the branches and display any differences and conflicts between the source and target branches.
-You can change the source branch annotations by copying annotation from a target step, changing existing annotations or adding new annotations.
-Finally for every difference between the branches you can specify if the target baseline should be updated from the source branch or not.
+You create a branch by using SDK commands.
+Then, when you are ready to merge the source branch back into the target branch, this page allows you to compare the branches and display any differences and conflicts between the source and target branches.
+You can change the source branch annotations by copying annotation from a target step, changing existing annotations, or adding new annotations.
+Finally, for every difference between the branches, you can specify whether the target baseline should be updated from the source branch or not.

 - When you have resolved all conflicts, you can request that Eyes finalize the merge.

 - This page provides tools to manage your account, users, and teams.
 It is only available if you have admin privileges.